Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Linear matter power spectrum emulator

 \subsection{Training and validation sets}

-We define our training set by evenly sampling the parameter space with a Latin-Hypercube (LH) algorithm, a statistical method which maximise the distance between the sampling points.
-Specifically, our neural networks will be trained with the co-addition of various LH samples.
-The first one is a 20,000-point LH defined in the {\it standard} cosmological space.
+We define our training set by evenly sampling the parameter space with a Latin-hypercube (LH) algorithm, a statistical method which maximise the distance between the sampling points.
+Specifically, our neural networks are trained with the co-addition of various LH samples.
+The first one is a 50,000-point LH defined in the {\it standard} cosmological space.
 The second one is a LH of 100,000 points, defined in the {\it extended} cosmological space.
+We then added two LHs, of 10,000 and 20,000 points, defined respectively in the {\it standard} and {\it extended} space, but fixing the redshift at $z=0$.
+Two extra LHs of 10,000 and 20,000 points are defined in the {\it standard} and {\it extended} space but within a $\Lambda$CDM cosmology, \textit{i.e}. fixing $M_{\rm \nu}=0.$, $w_0=-1$, and $w_{\rm a}=0$.
+Finally, the last two LHs, also of 10,000 and 20,000 points, are built in the {\it standard} and {\it extended} space, within a $\Lambda$CDM cosmology and at $z=0$.
+In this way, we improve our predictions for the $\Lambda$CDM case and at $z=0$, both of which of particular cosmological interest but that might display degraded performances since they are located on the edge of the parameter hyperspace.

 We note that the {\it standard} space is more densely sampled, and thus we expect our emulator to be more accurate in this region.

-As a validation set, we build a 2,000-point LH defined in the {\it standard} hyper-space.
-To this, we add 10,000 points distributed according to a LH in the region of the {\it extended} space not included in the {\it standard} space, hereafter dubbed {\it outer} space.

-We build 4 additional LHs, of 10,000-points each, defined on the $M_{\nu}=0$ and on the $z=0$ subspaces for both the {\it standard} and {\it extended} spaces.
 We use 90\% of the points in each LH in the training set, and add the remaining 10\% to the validation set.
-In this way, we improve our predictions for cases with massless neutrinos and at $z=0$, both of which of particular cosmological interest but that might display degraded performances since they are located on the edge of the parameter hyperspace.

-Overall, our training set is made of 156,000 models, whereas our validation set contains 16,000.
-We employ the Boltzmann solver \class to compute the cold-matter power spectrum in each of the 172,000 points.
-We make our predictions on a fixed grid in wavenumber, with $200$ $k-$bins between $10^{-3} \le k [\ihMpc] \le 30$, and at the redshift indicated by the LH sampling.
-In Appendix~\ref{app:setup} we provide details of our specific \class setup and a comparison with \camb.
-We highlight that we will emulate the power spectrum of cold dark matter plus baryons (i.e. {\it cold} matter), which differs from the total mass case for massive neutrinos.
-We made this choice since the cold matter power spectrum has been shown to be a better prediction for the various LSS statistics \citep[e.g.][]{Castorina:2015,Zennaro:2019}.
+Overall, our training set is made of 216,000 models, whereas our validation set contains 24,000.
+We employ the Boltzmann solver \class to compute the cold-matter power spectrum in each of the 240,000 points.
+We make our predictions on a fixed grid in wavenumber, with $600$ $k-$bins between $10^{-4} \le k [\ihMpc] \le 50$, and at the redshift indicated by the LH sampling.
+In \autoref{app:setup} we provide details of our specific \class setup and a comparison with \camb.
+We highlight that we emulate both the power spectrum of cold dark matter plus baryons (\textit{i.e}. {\it cold} matter), and the total mass case (including massive neutrinos when present).
+We made this choice since the cold matter power spectrum has been shown to be a better prediction for the various LSS statistics \citep[\textit{e.g}.][]{Castorina:2015,Zennaro:2019}, but the total matter power spectrum can be useful, for example, for weak lensing analyses.